gatlinnewhouse/reedquest/content/posts/2010-11-11-reedies-for-reed-plan-second-scholarship-for-students-by-students.md

 ---
-title: “Reedies for Reed” Plan Second Scholarship for Students by Students
+title: "“Reedies for Reed” Plan Second Scholarship for Students by Students"
 authors:
 - Staff
 type: post
-date: 2010-11-11T19:18:36+00:00
+date: 2010-11-11 19:18:36 +0000
 excerpt: |
   |
     <p>The search has begun to rename the “Class of 2010 Scholarship,” an  on-campus fundraiser to establish a scholarship for an incoming  freshman.
 Meetings have only just begun for the new campaign</p>
-url: /2010/11/11/reedies-for-reed-plan-second-scholarship-for-students-by-students/
+url: "/2010/11/11/reedies-for-reed-plan-second-scholarship-for-students-by-students/"
 categories:
 - News
 tags:
 - scholarship

 ---
 <div id="attachment_475" style="width: 262px" class="wp-caption alignleft">